We pioneer new techniques in precision studies of weak-field gravity and search for possible new interactions weaker than gravity.

 Torsion Balance Test of Spin-Coupled Forces Physical Review Letters 97, 021603 (2006)

-Eöt-Wash on the web:
+Eöt-Wash in the news:

 The Economist: The dark side of the universe